-The need for opportunities to learn throughout life is now recognised in all sectors of modern society.
-In times of rapid social, economic and technological change, an intensive period of initial higher education may not always be sufficient.
-Oxford's Department for Continuing Education is recognised worldwide as a leading provider of extended learning, for both professional and personal development.
+The need for new learning opportunities throughout life is now recognised throughout society.
+An intensive, initial period of higher education is not always enough in times of rapid social, economic and technological change.
+The Department for Continuing Education is known worldwide as a leading provider of extended learning for professional and personal development.

 The department also offers full-time pre-master’s courses, the Advanced Diploma in British & European Studies and the Foundations of Diplomacy Course.
 These courses are aimed at students who intend to pursue master’s degree studies at leading British universities.
 They combine academic study across a number of disciplines with an intensive English language enhancement programme.